blaugold/fleet/packages/animated_value/README.md

-A Flutter animation framework that makes animating as easy as setting a value.
+State-based animation framework, which makes animating as easy as setting a new value.